MicrosoftDocs/win32/desktop-src/SecMgmt/the-private-data-object-type.md

 ---
-Description: 'You can use Private Data objects to store data strings in an encrypted form.' ms.assetid: 'e26eee57-2a2f-40a3-a946-cacda61e0542'
+Description: You can use Private Data objects to store data strings in an encrypted form. ms.assetid: e26eee57-2a2f-40a3-a946-cacda61e0542
-title: The Private Data Object Type
+title: The Private Data Object Type ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The Private Data Object Type